tjmblake/tjmblake.github.io/src/pages/building-cyclr-sandbox.md

 ---
-title: Improving the Onboarding Processes by 200%+
+title: Improving the Onboarding Process by 200%+
 ---

-# Improving the Onboarding Processes by 200%+
+# Improving the Onboarding Process by 200%+

-### Taking a 1 month onboarding to a 4 day onboarding
+### From a 1 month onboarding to a 4 day onboarding

 <figure>
     <img src="../../img/cyclr-sandbox/cyclr-sandbox-login.png">